Skelly-gg/feature-requests/README.md

 This repository is used to track all feature request.

+Each feature request is represented by an issue in this repository.

 # How to add a feature request?

 Everyone can add features requests to this repository.
 Please check the existing requests before adding a new one.